 - common misspellings of everything mentioned above.

-Get to know whether people mention your brand positively or negatively.
-The majority will reflect the real situation of your brand on socials.
-If there are a lot of negative mentions, analyze the reasons.
-Whether these are the problems with your product quality, customer service, or marketing campaigns, take action.
+Explore your brand mentions on social media.
+The majority of your mentions will reflect people's feelings about your brand on social media.
+If there are a lot of negative mentions, figure out what the issue is (e.g., product quality, customer service, marketing campaigns, etc.) and take action to resolve it.

 Find out what people admire about your brand.
-This data will be the key to improvement.
-You’ll be able to enhance your benefits and invest in things your customers love about your company.
+This data will be your blueprint for improvement.
+You'll be able to enhance your benefits and invest in things customers love about your company.

-Reveal your clients’ pain points.
-Firstly, focus on your company’s customers.
-Monitor the issues they face when dealing with it and react immediately.
-Then, check out the pain points of your competitors’ clients to be at the right time with your help.
+Reveal your clients' pain points.
+Firstly, focus on your company's customers.
+Monitor the issues they face daily and react immediately.
+Then, single out the pain points of your competitors' clients to be able to offer help at the right time.
 Consider assigning a person responsible for tracking these customers on socials.
-This way, you’ll manage to solve problems quickly and show that your brand cares.
+This way, you'll solve customers' problems quickly and show that your brand cares about them.

-Identify your clients’ frequently asked questions.
-They will help you understand what common issues they face and fail to find answers on your account or website.
-Create a list of FAQs and let your chatbot answer them to free up your customer support team.
-With SendPulse, you can create a chatbot for Facebook Messenger, Instagram, WhatsApp, and Telegram for free.
+Identify your clients' frequently asked questions.
+They will help you understand what common issues they face and fail to find answers on your social media profile or website.
+Create a list of FAQs and let your chatbot answer them to free up your customer support team's time.
+With SendPulse, you can create a Facebook Messenger, Instagram, WhatsApp, and Telegram chatbot for free.

-Now that you know how to get started with social media listening, let’s look at the 5 most popular tools.
+Now that you know how to get started with social media listening, let's look at the five most popular tools.

 Top 5 Social Media Listening Tools

-Sprout Social is a powerful platform for building and managing your relationships with customers on social media platforms.
-With this service, you can organize your work and ensure a smooth workflow when working with your social accounts.
-You can create content, publish and schedule it, get in-depth reports, and keep track of analytics.
+Sprout Social is a powerful platform for building and managing your relationships with customers on social media.
+With this service, you can organize your tasks and ensure a smooth workflow when working with your social media accounts.
+You can create, publish, and schedule content, get in-depth reports, and keep track of analytics.

-The social listening tool of Sprout Social enables you to get a deeper understanding of your customers with the help of a user-friendly service.
-You can get data about your brand, industry, and competitors, identify brand health and customer sentiment.
-The service makes it possible to find out your brand advocates, opinion leaders and connect with them.
+The user-friendly social listening tool enables you to get a deeper understanding of your customers' needs.
+You can monitor all the info about your brand, industry, and competitors mentioned on social media and analyze your brand health and customer sentiment.
+The service enables you to find your brand advocates and opinion leaders and connect with them.

 If you are thinking about launching a new product, you can collect user feedback and ideas to create something really valuable.
-With Sprout Social, you can find out industry gaps and evaluate your opportunities to increase your market share.
+With Sprout Social, you can explore different industry gaps and evaluate your opportunities to increase market share.

-Below you can see a customer dashboard on Social Sprout.
-You can find out sentiment trends in this section.
+Below you can see a customer dashboard on Sprout Social where you can find different sentiment trends.

-Hootsuite provides a platform for social media monitoring and social listening.
+Hootsuite is a platform for social media monitoring and social listening.
 It allows you to manage your profiles on several social networks from one place.
-Hootsuite offers features for engaging with your customers, scheduling posts and messages, collaborating with your team, delegating messages to the right specialists, monitoring what clients say about your company and competitors, and precise analytics.
+Hootsuite offers features that help with engaging your customers, scheduling posts and messages, collaborating with your team, delegating messages to the right team members, monitoring what clients say about your company and competitors, and viewing analytics.

-From your dashboard, you can quickly respond to your brand messages on several social networks and create a list of leads, most important clients, and influencers to contact them.
-With Hootsuite Insights, you can discover the sentiment about your brand.
-ReviewsTrackers is a Hootsuite app that makes it possible to track reviews about your brand on more than 50 sites and share them on socials.
+With the help of your dashboard, you can quickly respond to customers' messages on several social media and create a list of your leads, important clients, and influencers you want to contact.
+The Hootsuite Insights feature allows you to explore and analyze your customer sentiment.
+ReviewTrackers is a Hootsuite app that allows you to track your brand reviews on more than 50 sites and share them on social media.

 Check out the Hootsuite dashboard below.
-You can see the several columns in the Steams section.
-Streams represent the feed of your social media networks connected to Hootsuite.
+You can see several columns in the Steams section — your social media feed connected to Hootsuite.

-Brandwatch is a social media analytic tool that allows you to keep tabs on conversations about your brand on social networks, blogs, forums, news to get a clear picture of brand perception, trends, and influencers.
+Brandwatch is a social media analytics tool that allows you to keep tabs on your brand mentions on social networks, blogs, forums, and news to get a clear picture of how customers see your brand, understand what trends to follow, and find influencers to collaborate with.
 The platform provides smart AI to get deep consumer insights from 100 million sources.

-With Brandwatch, you can identify your brand health, monitor brand mentions, and real-time changes in customer sentiment.
-The platform makes it possible to analyze the trends of your industry even if your brand is not mentioned and improve your brand messaging based on unstable consumer perceptions.
+With Brandwatch, you can analyze your brand health and monitor brand mentions and real-time changes in customer sentiment.
+The platform enables you to analyze your industry trends even if your brand is not mentioned and improve your brand messaging based on unstable consumer perceptions.

-Brandwatch warns you about the impending crises with real-time alerts.
-This way, you won’t miss any disastrous brand mention and be able to act immediately.
+Brandwatch warns you about impending crises using real-time alerts.
+This way, you won't miss any disastrous brand mentions and be able to act immediately.
 You can share helpful reports, insight screens, and email updates with any team member to keep them in the know.

-Below you can see an example of market analysis that you can get in your BrandWatch account.
+Below you can see an example of market analysis you can get in your BrandWatch account.

-Agorapulse is a social media management platform that helps you keep track of all your messages on socials, publish and schedule content, find key opinion leaders, and stay organized across all the channels with analytics.
+Agorapulse is a social media management platform that helps you keep track of all your messages on socials, publish and schedule content, find key opinion leaders, and stay organized with your analytics across all channels.

-Agorapulse enables you to have all the conversations and messages in one place, identify fans, categorize users to give your team some context before contacting them, monitor your Facebook and Instagram comments.
+Agorapulse enables you to monitor all of your conversations and messages from one place, identify your fans, categorize users to give your team some context before contacting them, and keep an eye on your Facebook and Instagram comments.
 You can make use of saved replies, inbox filters, and one-click translations to prevent chaos in your inbox.

-Agorapulse provides intuitive publishing features for you to ensure smooth collaboration with your team.
-They include a big-picture content overview.
+Agorapulse provides intuitive publishing features for you to ensure smooth collaboration with your team, including a big-picture content overview.
 You can create personalized content, reschedule posts, and publish everything on the go.

 You can label any important conversation or competitor activity to have quick access to it.
 Monitor your customers' feedback and respond immediately.

-Below you can see the comments and messages received to the Agorapulse inbox.
-You can label them, respond using saved replies, or translate them.
+Below you can see comments and messages received in the Agorapulse inbox.
+You can label and translate them or respond using saved replies.

 Buffer is a social media marketing tool that allows clients to measure their performance on social media.
-Its core functionality includes Buffer Publishing for scheduling posts, Buffer Analytics for obtaining actionable reports, and Buffer Engagement for social media listening.
+Its core functionality includes Buffer Publishing for post-scheduling, Buffer Analytics for actionable reports, and Buffer Engagement for social media listening.

 With Buffer, you can schedule posts, tailor and customize them for specific networks, plan and prepare your Stories, respond to comments immediately, and track your progress.
-You can highlight the most important users’ comments in your dashboard, see unanswered comments, receive alerts once your sentiment becomes negative.
-You can discover Stories and posts analytics, get insights into audience demographics and boosted posts, monitor each network's most important engagement metrics, get daily updates on your reports, and receive custom reports.
+You can highlight users' important comments using your dashboard, see unanswered comments, and receive alerts once your sentiment becomes negative.
+You can discover Stories and post analytics, get insights into audience demographics and boosted posts, monitor each network's most important engagement metrics, get daily updates on your reports, and receive custom reports.

-Below you can see the Buffer analytics that shows post engagement.
-You can find out the time when your audience interacts with your posts better.
+Below you can see Buffer's post engagement analytics.
+You can see the time when your audience interacts with your posts the most.

-Congrats, now you know why social media listening is crucial to your business, and you’ve learned the feature of the top 5 tools that will help you improve your brand performance on socials.
+Congrats, now you know why social media listening is crucial to your business and have learned about the top five tools that will help you improve your brand performance on socials.